“Residents of Varosha”, 2017, installation:

 “Residents”, exprerimental film, duration: 7 min.

-objects (foam rubber and organic glass)
+objects (foam rubber, sea shells, organic glass)

 T-shirts with drawings: 6 pieces (in collaboration with Lukrecija Balbierytė, Karolina Bartoševič, Anastasija Diukova, Lada Moskalenko, Julija Skobeleva and Gabija Sperskaitė)